 3. Deliberately create and co-create your own experience. ~ I love this one.
 The idea that you can create and co-create your day, and experience which is exciting and empowering.
 This implies, YOU have control.
 A positive life experience is really an inside job.
 We can unconditionally intend to create and co-create happiness, joy, peace , love, appreciation, gratitude … All these feelings are really good for health and well-being.
 If these feelings are dependent and conditional on good looks, a certain body weight, bank balance, loving relationships, weather etc. having the best (optimum) life experience possible may elude you.
 When you bring your joy, love, acceptance and appreciation into a situation it becomes contagious.
 You will enrol people in your positive vibration.
 However, remember that not everyone knows all this stuff so they may resist participating in your love, light and delight! 🙂 … So stay focused on your thoughts and emotions.
 If you catch yourself feeling anything other than good/peaceful/relaxed etc. just go inside and reach for a better feeling thought.
 A final note on this … some people and situations test this and it may seem very challenging to feel good all the time.
 Just remember, sometimes it’s great to visit someone, or have a drink or lunch together, but unless you love them like crazy don’t book a holiday with them, especially out of obligation… unless you want to test your feel good skills!

 Stay focused daily on changing how you look at things.
 Develop your awareness of how you feel, and make it your dominant intent to create a great experience for yourself and those around you.
 It’s a practice and like so many others, takes some effort and commitment but the rewards are really worthwhile.

 Until next time, live well and be well.

-  Look at my range of services and if you would like to arrange a complimentary 30 minute phone or Skype consultation.
-Just get in touch.
+Look at my range of services and if you would like to arrange a free 15-minute phone or Zoom exploratory chat – get in touch.